-- c) children admitted, after initial allocation of places, because of a procedural error made by the admission authority or local authority in the original application process; - d) children admitted after an independent appeals panel upholds an appeal; - e) children who move into the area outside the normal admissions round for whom there is no other available school within reasonable distance; - f) children of UK service personnel admitted outside the normal admissions round; - g) children whose twin or sibling from a multiple birth is admitted otherwise than as an excepted pupil; - h) children with special educational needs who are normally taught in a special educational needs unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school.
+c) children admitted, after initial allocation of places, because of a procedural error made by the admission authority or local authority in the original application process;

+d) children admitted after an independent appeals panel upholds an appeal;

+e) children who move into the area outside the normal admissions round for whom there is no other available school within reasonable distance;

+f) children of UK service personnel admitted outside the normal admissions round;

+g) children whose twin or sibling from a multiple birth is admitted otherwise than as an excepted pupil;

+h) children with special educational needs who are normally taught in a special educational needs unit attached to the school, or registered at a special school, who attend some infant classes within the mainstream school.
-3 The excepted children are:

-- c) children from the criminal justice system; - d) children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education; - e) children with special educational needs (but without an Education, Health and Care plan), disabilities or medical conditions; - f) children who are carers; - g) children who are homeless; - h) children in formal kinship care arrangements - i) children of, or who are, Gypsies, Roma, Travellers, refugees, and asylum seekers; - j) children who have been refused a school place on the grounds of their challenging behaviour and referred to the Protocol in accordance with paragraph 3.10 of this Code; - k) children for whom a place has not been sought due to exceptional circumstances; - children who have been out of education for four or more weeks where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.
-This does not include circumstances where a suitable place has been offered to a child and this has not been accepted; and - m)previously looked after children for whom the local authority has been unable to promptly secure a school place - 3.4.
+- a) children either subject to a Child in Need Plan or a Child Protection Plan81 or having had a Child in Need Plan or a Child Protection Plan within 12 months at the point if being referred to the Protocol; - b) children living in a refuge or in other relevant safe accommodation at the point of being referred to the Protocol; - c) children from the criminal justice system; - d) children in alternative provision who need to be reintegrated into mainstream education or who have been permanently excluded but are deemed suitable for mainstream education: - e) children with special educational needs (but without an Education, Health and Care plan), disabilities or medical conditions; - f) children who are carers; - g) children who are homeless; - h) children in formal kinship care arrangements - i) children of, or who are, Gypsies, Roma, Travellers, refugees, and asylum seekers; - children who have been refused a school place on the grounds of their challenging behaviour and referred to the Protocol in accordance with paragraph 3.10 of this Code; - k) children for whom a place has not been sought due to exceptional circumstances; - children who have been out of education for four or more weeks where it can be demonstrated that there are no places available at any school within a reasonable distance of their home.
+This does not include circumstances where a suitable place has been offered to a child and this has not been accepted; and - m) previously looked after children for whom the local authority has been unable to promptly secure a school place - 3.4.
 Admission Authorities who manage their own in-year admissions are responsible for providing the LA of details of all applications that they have received, and the corresponding decision for that application.
 Where a child has failed to secure a place in-year, and meets one or more the above criteria, the case will be referred to the Fair Access Team.
 Where a child is out of education, and it has been agreed that a child will be considered under the Fair Access Protocol, a school place or appropriate alternative provision must be allocated for that child within 20 school days.